 2019 GMC Canyon

 GMC Canyon shares plenty of similarities with its sibling Colorado.
 From interior features to powertrain options they are practically identical.
 What distinguishes Canyon is its design.
 This mid-size truck is practically a downsized Sierra.
-With the same front grill, massive bumper and recognizable headlights its perfect substitution for those who don’t need a full-size truck and yet adore Sierra design.
+With the same front grille, massive bumper, and recognizable headlights its perfect substitution for those who don’t need a full-size truck and yet adore Sierra design.
 It is even available in famous Denali trim with all its premium features and high-quality materials.

-As mentioned, 2019 GMC Canyon will share the same features with Chevy Colorado.
+As mentioned, the 2019 GMC Canyon will share the same features with Chevy Colorado.
 The base trim, with its hard plastic and a 4.2-inch color display, will not be so rich in that area.
-However, extra space with the front seats, especially in the Colorado Crew Cab model will contribute to more pleasant ride.
+However, extra space with the front seats, especially in the Colorado Crew Cab model will contribute to a more pleasant ride.
 SLE and upper trims will arrive with an 8.0-inch IntelliLink touchscreen.
 Denali model will additionally have the navigation and Bose premium audio system as standard.

-Performances of this mid-size truck are literally identical with the Colorado model.
+Performances of this mid-size truck are literally identical to the Colorado model.
 It also has petrol and diesel engines as options.
 The base one is 2.5-liter inline-four with 191 lb-ft of torque and 200 horsepower.
 Bearing in mind that this engine consumes 20 mpg in the city and 27 mpg on the highway it is a perfect option for those who don’t need a working truck.
 The bigger engine is GM’s 3.6-liter V-6 paired with the new eight-speed automatic transmission.
 The diesel option is the one with the highest torque production.
 It is the 2.8-liter Duramax four-cylinder with 181 horsepower and 369 lb-ft of torque.
 Combining this powertrain with Sierra-like design and Denali trim you will get a luxury truck with unique design and amazing power and agility.

 2019 Nissan Frontier

 Nissan is slowly losing a battle in the mid-size pickup truck segment.
 Even though, with the price of $18,990 its Frontier is one of the most affordable models, its design is long ago outdated.
-Management of the Nissan is aware of this fact and they have announced that a new generation is on the way.
-Apparently, the new truck will arrive with completely different design and will offer new powertrains.
-Allegedly, one of the engines will be a brand new V6 petrol while the other will be already familiar 2.3-liter turbodiesel made by Renault.
+The management of Nissan is aware of this fact and they have announced that a new generation is on the way.
+Apparently, the new truck will arrive with a completely different design and will offer new powertrains.
+Allegedly, one of the engines will be a brand new V6 petrol while the other will be already familiar with 2.3-liter turbodiesel made by Renault.
 The new model will be produced in Nissan’s plant in Canton, Mississippi.
 However, this production will not start anytime soon, so the 2019 Nissan Frontier will arrive with the well-known design and powertrains.

 The engines offered with 2019 Nissan Frontier are a 2.5-liter I-4 engine and a 4.0-liter V6.
-The smaller one will be matched with a five-speed manual or automatic transmission and will deliver 152 horsepower and 171 lb-ft of torque.
+The smaller ones will be matched with a five-speed manual or automatic transmission and will deliver 152 horsepower and 171 lb-ft of torque.
 The V6 is paired with the six-speed manual transmission and produces 261 hp and torque of 281 lb-ft.
 Towing capacity with the stronger mill is around 6,690 pounds, which is respectable but not the best in class.
 The off-road trim, Frontier PRO-4X is additionally equipped with electronic locking rear differential and Bilstein high-pressure performance gas shocks which can be used on rough terrains.
 READ MORE ›››